Battle of Sokoto: Battle

 Early on 15 March 1903, the British column advanced on Sokoto.
-Upon reaching a ridge outside the city walls, they saw the Sokoto army, estimated at approximately 2,000 cavalry and 4,000 infantry armed with spears, arrows, and old guns.
+Upon reaching a ridge outside the city walls, they saw the Sokoto army, estimated at 2,000 cavalry and 4,000 infantry armed with spears, arrows, and old guns.
 Caliph Muhammadu Attahiru I commanded the centre, Ibrahim, Sarkin Rabah, on the left flank and Marafa Muhammadu Maiturare on the right.

 The British advanced in square formation.
 Seeing this, the Majidadi, a slave official of Waziri Muhammadu Buhari, approached the Caliph to request the goron yaki (the "kola-nut of war"), signaling his intention to die in battle.
 He was following the example of his colleague the Shamaki, who had been killed in a skirmish with the British the previous day while deliberately seeking martyrdom.
 With the Caliph's approval, the Majidadi charged the approaching British forces alongside his young squire, who refused to leave him.
 Both were killed by machine gun fire.

 As the British force continued its advance up the slope of the valley, Sokoto cavalry attacked from the flanks while an advance guard approached from the front.
 Within twenty minutes, the British Maxim guns repelled the assault, inflicting heavy casualties on the main body of the Sokoto forces.
 The surviving defenders regrouped around the Sokoto flag and fought to the last man before it was taken by a British officer.
 The flag was later reported stolen but was said to have been recovered after the Battle of Burmi.